metanav/surface_crack_detection/README.md

 [![Demo](https://img.youtube.com/vi/vJc4BwoOB2U/0.jpg)](https://www.youtube.com/watch?v=vJc4BwoOB2U)

 ## Conclusion
 This project showcases an industrial use case for surface crack detection which can be used for predictive maintenance.
-The project explains the following features.
+The project has the following key characteristics.

 - Customize the pre-trained transfer learning model in the Edge Impulse Studio expert mode
 - Demonstrate use of a multi-output model trained using Edge Impulse